Teksta versija

 1) the legal basis of the data request;

-2) provision of statistical confidentiality;
+2) the provision of statistical confidentiality;

-(2) A legal person governed by private law, an association of such persons or a State institution shall upon a substantiated request of the statistical institution provide data from its administrative data sources, including restricted access information needed for production of official statistics.
-Data from administrative data sources of a State institution shall be provided free of charge.
+(2) A legal person governed by private law, an association of such persons or a State authority has the obligation to, upon a substantiated request of a statistical institution, provide thereto data from its administrative data sources needed for the production of official statistics, including restricted access information.
+Data from administrative data sources of a State authority shall be provided free of charge.

 1) the legal basis of the data request;

-2) scope of data to be provided;
+2) the extent of data to be provided;

-4) information regarding ensuring statistical confidentiality.
+4) information on ensuring statistical confidentiality.

 Section 16.
 Research for Development of New Statistics and Standards in the Field of Statistics